 Active by nature

-The Legislative Buildings to the west, along with Memorial Park, the Winnipeg Art Gallery and historic All Saints Church create an oasis of fountains, gardens and striking architecture.
-A short 15-minute, easterly walk brings you to The Forks and the Canadian Museum for Human Rights.
-Also nearby is the Millennium Library, a centre for learning, thought-provoking events and intriguing public art.
+Discover the oasis of fountains, gardens in Memorial Park and the striking architecture of the Legislative Building, Winnipeg Art Gallery, and the historic All Saints Church.
+Take a short 15-minute walk to The Forks and the Canadian Museum for Human Rights.
+Or head to the Millennium Library, a centre for learning, thought-provoking events and intriguing public art.

 A Foodie's Paradise

-Those who love dining out will enjoy the eclectic range of neighbourhood restaurants featuring everything from fine dining to authentic ethnic cuisine.
-From May to September, the neighbourhood indulges in a favourite rite of summer — lunching al fresco on the gourmet fare served up by the legendary food trucks that line Broadway on weekdays.
+With its eclectic range of neighbourhood restaurants, featuring everything from fine dining to ethnic cuisine, there is no shortage of options for those nights you’re not in the mood to cook.
+And, from May to September, you’ll want to take advantage of the gourmet fare served up by the legendary food trucks that line Broadway on weekdays.

 So Many Shoptions

 Take a 15-minute stroll to Portage Place, or head to Cityplace to shop at their Farmers’ Market pop-up every other week.
 The Forks and Osborne Village offer more options nearby, including a grocery store, gas station, and a drug store.
 If you’re searching for rare finds, venture a little farther to the historic, cobblestoned streets of the Exchange District for local one-of-a-kind independent shopping.

 The benefits of downtown living are just as incredible in the winter as in the summer.
 When the temperature drops, the Assiniboine River becomes one of Canada’s longest skating trails.
 The trail is also a showcase for one-of-a-kind warming huts designed by artists and architects from around the world.
 Pop-up restaurants, outdoor bars, and curling bonspiels are among the unique attractions you may encounter while skating, walking, and sledding along the trail.